-However, as a membership organization comprised of auditors, the ICJCE explains that its focus as related to the public sector is concentrated on public sector audit standards.
-The ICJCE has established a Public Sector Commission (CSP) to promote the adoption of ISA as public sector audit standards and the institute has a defined communication strategy to raise awareness and encourage public institutions, universities, press, and public administrations to make the audit of local public sector institutions mandatory.
+However, as a membership organization comprised of auditors, the ICJCE explains that its focus related to the public sector is concentrated on public sector audit standards.
+The ICJCE has established a Public Sector Commission (CSP) to promote the adoption of ISA as public sector audit standards, and the institute has a defined communication strategy to raise awareness and encourage public institutions, universities, the press, and public administrations to make the audit of local public sector institutions mandatory.

 SMO 6: Investigation and Discipline

-The Instituto de Contabilidad y Auditoría de Cuentas (ICAC) has the authority to carry out investigative and disciplinary (I&D) processes for auditors in accordance with the Law 22/2015, which fulfill SMO 6 components.
+The Instituto de Contabilidad y Auditoría de Cuentas (ICAC) has the authority to carry out investigative and disciplinary (I&D) processes for auditors in accordance with Law 22/2015, which is stated to fulfill SMO 6 components.
 Additionally, as a professional accountancy organization with voluntary membership for auditors, the ICJCE has established an I&D system for its members.
 The ICJCE notes that its system is complementary to the ICAC’s system and its framework relates to the investigations initiated and sanctions issued internally by the ICJCE for its members.

 SMO 7: International Financial Reporting Standards

-However, the ICJCE actively promotes the full adoption of IFRS.
-For example, in 2007 when revisions to the Spanish GAAP were being made, ICJCE asked for a subsidiary regime for IFRS but it was ultimately not accepted by the regulator.
+The ICJCE actively promotes the full adoption of IFRS.
+For example, in 2007, when revisions to the Spanish GAAP were being made, ICJCE asked for a subsidiary regime for IFRS but it was ultimately not accepted by the regulator.
 In addition, as part of these significant changes to the accounting legislation in 2007, the ICJCE also promoted that the supplementary statements be prepared in accordance with IFRS but again, this ultimately was not codified by the regulator.
 However, to ensure that the national accounting standards do not depart from principles included in the IFRS, the ICJCE reports that it maintains an ongoing dialogue with ICAC.